 How Magnesium Supplements Can Help

-While eating plenty of whole foods like nuts, leafy greens like spinach, beans and other legumes, and whole grain cereals is the best way to get the magnesium we need, magnesium supplements can help fill the gaps in many modern diets.
+Eating plenty of whole foods like nuts, leafy greens like spinach, beans and other legumes, and whole grains is the best way to get the magnesium we need, but if maximizing magnesium in your daily diet is a challenge, there’s an abundance of options in the supplement space.

-Icelandic red algae is a mineral powerhouse that absorbs pure calcium, magnesium, and 74 other trace mineral and phytonutrients from the cool waters of Iceland.
-This bright red vegetable is a powerful and natural source of magnesium, as is the Dead Sea.
-Twelve of the minerals found in the Dead Sea cannot be found anywhere else on earth.
-That’s why it’s a unique source of bioavailable magnesium, a three-salt complex that makes it easily absorbed.
+Icelandic red algae (Lithothamnion calcareum) is a mineral powerhouse that absorbs pure calcium, magnesium, and 74 other trace minerals and phytonutrients from cool, North Atlantic oceans.
+Another natural source of magnesium is the Dead Sea.
+Twelve of the minerals found in this ancient “ocean” cannot be found anywhere else on earth.
+Intrigued?
+Look no further than Bone Renewal®, a unique source of bioavailable magnesium from Icelandic red algae, Dead Sea minerals, and a third form that’s naturally chelated with amino acids, giving you unmatched purity and bioavailability as magnesium supplements go.

 Magnesium for Sleep

-Research suggests that magnesium supports better sleep by keeping cortisol in balance, supporting healthy melatonin production, and regulating a neurotransmitter known as GABA that helps support a calm central nervous system.
-Together this fosters healthy muscle relaxation, a sense of calm, and a well-regulated circadian rhythm that all come together to promote a good night’s sleep.
+Research suggests that magnesium supports better sleep by upholding cortisol balance, supporting healthy melatonin production, and promoting GABA, a neurotransmitter that helps support a calm central nervous system.
+Together, this fosters healthy muscle relaxation, a sense of calm, and a well-regulated circadian rhythm that all come together to promote a good night’s sleep.

 When it comes to heart health, the benefits of magnesium are many.
 Magnesium is important for muscle health, and the heart is essentially one big muscle.